 | Tournaments | An engagement and retention tool more than a direct margin source |

-A balanced library usually pairs high-volume slots for GGR with live dealer and table games for engagement and higher-value players.
+A balanced library usually pairs high-volume slots for GGR with live dealer casino tables and table games for engagement and higher-value players.

 White-label vs turnkey vs custom casino business model

 Fast launch and low setup, with less control.
-Some vendors use monthly fees or revenue share; SDLC Corp also supports setup-only models where ongoing costs are mainly pass-through items.
+In this white-label casino platform model, some vendors use monthly fees or revenue share; SDLC Corp also supports setup-only models where ongoing costs are mainly pass-through items.

-More control and stronger operations than white-label, with higher setup cost and a longer launch.
+A turnkey casino platform gives more control and stronger operations than white-label, although setup cost and launch time are higher.

-Full ownership and differentiation, with the highest upfront cost and longest build time.
+A custom casino platform gives full ownership and differentiation.
+However, it also has the highest upfront cost and the longest build time.

 | Model | Setup cost | Control | Time to launch | Best for |